June 29 ,2017

 The best practice to prevent any fire incident at your home is to install a smoke alarm system, but keep in mind that they can only detect and warn you of smoke or fire if they are installed properly and professionally.
 Identify the locations that need to be secure with a fire alarm.
 For example, each bathroom, corridor, bedroom, kitchen, even the laundry room must have them.
 And if you have a basement, be sure there is an advanced smoke detection on the ceiling at the bottom of the stairs leading up to the next level of your home.

 Also, be sure to install them at a distance of 12 inches away from the ceiling.
-These All-In-One Home Security Systems are advanced, but make sure to let them detect the threat.
+These all in one smart home security systems are advanced, but make sure to let them detect the threat.
 Avoid installing fire detectors near doors or windows as the drafts can interfere with their functioning.

 Test & Maintain your smoke alarm system